Rituverma12/cbse-class12-2022-appearance-analysis/docs/01_Power_Query.md

 - Loaded into the Data Model for use in pivots and dashboards.

 ![Final query output](../images/DataModelQueryVisual.png)
+Caption: Final query output — structured dataset loaded into Data Model.

+*Analytical Role:* Produces a streamlined dataset where only relevant flags remain.
+This avoids clutter and ensures dashboards reflect credible, actionable signals.

 ## Analytical Role

-- **Reproducibility:** All transformations and flags are now calculated within Power Query or DAX.
+- **Reproducibility:** All transformations and diagnostic flags are embedded in Power Query, so the dataset can refresh automatically with new exam years.
-- **Transparency:** Applied steps are visible and auditable in the query editor.
+- **Transparency:** Each applied step is documented in the query editor, making the pipeline auditable and easy to review.
-- **Consistency:** Unpivoted integrity checks and diagnostic flags ensure slicer‑aware pivots across all dashboards.
+- **Consistency:** Reshaping school types and integrity checks ensures comparisons are uniform across regions and institutions.
-- **Pipeline Context:** This transformation corresponds to the **Data Cleaning & Preprocessing stage**, feeding downstream integrity, anomaly, and volatility summaries.
+- **Pipeline Context:** This transformation corresponds to the `Data Cleaning & Preprocessing stage`.
+- **Practical Scope:** This stage delivers a clean, structured dataset that underpins anomaly detection and integrity summaries, without relying on manual worksheet formulas.